zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   No action required.
-If the user desires, they may check their list of plugins on the Desktop to see if the plugin was added successfully.
+If you need it, you may check the list of plugins on the Desktop to see if the plugin was added successfully.